PixarAnimationStudios/OpenUSD-proposals/proposals/text/README.md

 - direction.
 This is a string token, which could be "defaultDir", "leftToRight", "rightToLeft", "topToBottom" or "bottomToTop".
 By default it is "defaultDir", which means the direction is decided by the script of the text data. "leftToRight" means the text is written from left to right. "rightToLeft" means the text is written from right to left. "topToBottom" means the text is written from top to bottom. "bottomToTop" means the text is written from bottom to top.
 (Currently in our implementation the direction will always be "defaultDir".
 The other settings will not take effect, but will be implemented in the future.)

-By including the SimpleText, TextStyle, and TextLayout class you can get a complete text primitive which can be rendered in HdStorm.
+By including the SimpleText, TextStyle, and TextLayout class you can get a complete text primitive.
+You need to bind the text primitive to a material, then it can be rendered in HdStorm.

 You can add more properties.
 For example, you may add "points" property, which is directly set by the user rather than generated when we generate the rprim for text.